 Is it possible to send a Text Message to 9-1-1?

 YES!
 You can send a text message to 9-1-1.
 Call if you can, text if you can't.

 I have additional question(s) that have not been covered in your FAQ.
 What can I do to address my question(s)?

-Please send us an email WCC@waukeshacounty.gov we will get your question and have an answer for you shortly!
+Please send us an email WCC@waukeshacounty.gov.
+We will receive your question and have an answer for you shortly!
 Or feel free to give one of our friendly call-takers a call on the non-emergency line: 262-446-5070.